List of Edens Zero characters: Homura Kôgetsu

-Demon King's Four Shining Stars
+Four Shining Stars

 The Demon King's Four Shining Stars (魔王四煌星, Maō Shikōsei) are a group of female androids created by Ziggy to serve aboard the Edens Zero.
 Its members possess functions and powers that improve the ship's travel capacity, with all four required to authorize the use of Etherion.
 Each android also possesses a Battle Dress (バトルドレス, Batoru Doresu) that enhances her combat skills.
-One of the androids, Valkyrie, is replaced by the human Homura after being discovered dead on the planet Sun Jewel.
+In the final arc, the four are revealed to be modeled after deceased humans from Earth who aided in the planet's transformation into Mother, and were given false memories as Ziggy's companions to function as Shiki's caretakers.